humanmade/HM-Portfolio/readme.txt

 Tested up to: 2.9
 Stable tag: 0.9.0.1

-JH Portfolio adds a Portfolio section to the WP-Admin and provides default template style
+JH Portfolio adds a Portfolio section to the WP-Admin and provides portfolio temaplateing either via widgets or tmeplate files.

 == Description ==